liangzheng816/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 - **[Show-SPMTMigration](/powershell/module/spmt/Show-SPMTMigration)**

-If you start the migration in *NoShow* mode, running the **Show-SPMTMigration** cmdlet displays the task ID, data source location, target location and migration status in the console.
-Pressing Ctrl+C returns the display to *NoShow* mode.
+If you start the migration in *NoShow* mode, running the **Show-SPMTMigration** cmdlet displays the task ID, data source location, target location, and migration status in the console.
+Selecting Ctrl+C returns the display to *NoShow* mode.

 ### Remove the migration session